jackdek11/Relicate/README.md

 # Repl.
-This application is designed to listen to database replication, and broadcast published database transactions via websocket connections to the application
+This application is designed to listen to database replication, and broadcast published database transactions to websocket clients.

 ### Architecture